 With recent technological advances, velocity-based training is still in its infancy.
 This has made it difficult to begin using because there just haven’t been systems in place for using this system effectively.

-Come save yourself from a year of frustration and learn from our mistakes.
-See you on May 20th!
+Save yourself from a year of frustration and learn from our mistakes.
+Instantly.